The 12 Best Cribs for Babies

 Give yourself peace of mind and your little one a snug, safe place to sleep with one of these top-rated cribs.

-Babies start out sleeping anywhere from 14 to 17 hours a day and by the age of 3 are still sleeping between 10 to 13 hours a day.
-A safe and comfortable sleeping space is crucial for your little one's wellbeing, and it all starts with the right crib for your baby, you and your space.
+Babies start out sleeping anywhere from 14 to 17 hours a day and by the age of three are still sleeping between 10 to 13 hours a day.
+A safe and comfortable sleeping space is crucial for your little one's well-being, and it all starts with the right crib for your baby, you and your space.

 How to Choose a Crib

-A mini crib is in between a bassinet and standard crib.
+A mini crib is in between a bassinet and a standard crib.
 They're perfect for apartments or petite spaces since they don't take up a lot of room and are often easy to move around.
-Babies will outgrow a mini crib faster than a full-size crib though.
+However, babies will outgrow a mini crib faster than a full-size crib.

 Standard or full-size cribs have four fixed sides and dimensions of around 28 inches wide by 52 inches long.
 They are durable and long-lasting, and a smart buy for parents planning on having multiple kids.